Ban on texting and driving, other laws go into effect Monday

 Geoffrey Vernon, a smart home expert for Best Buy, said more people have been requesting such technology with the new law taking effect.

-Some law enforcement agencies plan to give warnings for texting while driving until the end of this year.
+Law enforcement agencies plan to give warnings for texting while driving until the end of this year.
+Citations -- with a $30 on a first offense and $60 fine plus three points on your driving record for subsequent offenses -- will begin Jan.
+1.

 Overall, more than 100 new Florida laws go into effect Monday.
 Notable others include: